National Co-production Week – Breaking down the barriers to co-production

 - tell us about your event and we can promote it

 - tell us about examples of good practice in co-production.
 We will include the best ones in our co-production guide’s practice examples section

 - tweet about co-production using the hashtag #coproweek

 - contribute to the Co-production Week blog.
 Here’s the 2017 version.

 SCIE's Co-production Week activities

-- The third annual Co-production Festival is on Tuesday 3 July in London, with comedy from Lost Voice Guy, winner of the BBC New Comedy Award in 2014.
+- The third annual Co-production Festival is on Tuesday 3 July in London, with comedy from Lost Voice Guy, winner of Britain’s Got Talent 2018.
 And music from Emily Maguire - singer-songwriter, poet and mental health advocate.
 The festival is for members of SCIE's Co-production Network but there are a number of places for guests.
 Find out more about about obtaining a ticket.

 - Co-production training, two webinars and many other activities.

 SCIE has a long history of being at the forefront of co-production.
 To find out more about SCIE’s work around co-production see: